German prosecutors press more charges against former Porsche CEO

-BERLIN (Reuters) - German prosecutors have pressed further charges against two former top executives of Porsche SE (PSHG_p.DE), a holding company, over their role in the firm’s botched attempt to take over Volkswagen (VOWG_p.DE) in 2008.
+BERLIN, June 22 (Reuters) - German prosecutors have pressed further charges against two former top executives of Porsche SE , a holding company, over their role in the firm’s botched attempt to take over Volkswagen in 2008.

 The regional court in Stuttgart, where Porsche is based, said on Monday charges had been filed against former CEO Wendelin Wiedeking and former finance chief Holger Haerter, based on Porsche’s disclosure in October 2008 of holding options that would give it control of almost three quarters of VW.